smyler3/todo-list/README.md

 --------------------------------------------------------------------------
 TODO:
     -
-    Add ability to check items as complete
+    Refactor 'addX' to 'addToXs' etc

     -
-    use change not click and create lists for completed and incompleted tasks
+    Add ability to check tasks as complete

     -
-    Refactor 'addX' to 'addToXs' etc
+    use change not click and create lists for completed and incompleted tasks

     -
     When deleting a step, check it is removed from currentStep